DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 - `refreshData` (optional) - The default value is `false` and does not need to be changed or input.
 Only change the value to `true` if you want to force a recalcuation on the channel.
 However, please see the warning below.

 :::warning
 We recommend keeping the `refreshData` value default as **false**, otherwise this will increase your usage consumption of the DMT platform and could lead to getting throttled or billed additionally.
+The **Best Practice** here is to use the `true` value to force a recalculation and then change the value back to `false` to be safe.
 :::

 #### DMTChannelFinder()

-The `DMTChannelFinder` function returns a list of channels that are "look alikes" of either a youtube video or channel that you pass in _or_ keywords that surface channels related to those keywords
+The `DMTChannelFinder` function returns a list of channels that are "look alikes" of either a youtube video or channel that you pass in _or_ keywords that surface channels related to those keywords.

+##### Parameters

+- `url` -

+- `keywords` -

+- `channelType` (optional) -

 :::info
 To use the `keywords` parameter without providing a channel or video url, you can simply pass in `Null()` into the `url` parameter.